Car Seller A#

 Putting It On The Market#

-The Kelly Blue Book quiz says your car is in Good condition, and that if you sold the car yourself, you could probably expect to get between $5,500 and $7,700.
+The Kelly Blue Book quiz says your car is in Good condition, and that if you sold the car yourself, you could probably expect to get about $13,000.

-You want to sell the car, so you put it on the market yourself at what you think is a pretty good price to sell — $5,500, the bottom of that price range.
+You want to sell the car, so you put it on the market yourself at what you think is a pretty good price to sell — $12,500, a little below Bluebook.

 But… trouble.
-Even though the paint on the car is immaculate, apparently the fact that it is neon pink with a gorgeous painting of an octopus fighting a shark on the roof is off-putting for some buyers, as is the fact that when you look at the maintenance records, it’s clear that despite the fact that everything has been done and the car is working well now, it’s broken down about every two months since you bought it, suggesting when the car was put together, they just messed something up royally (in other words, the car is what’s called a “lemon”).
+Even though the paint on the car is immaculate, apparently the fact that it is neon pink with a gorgeous painting of an octopus fighting a shark on the roof is off-putting for some buyers.

-Honestly, you’re starting to think the real value of the car is probably closer to $4,000, and even then you may only be able to sell it to a mechanic who doesn’t mind fixing issues that arise on their own car.
+Honestly, you’re starting to think the real value of the car is probably closer to $10,000, and even then, you may only be able to sell it to a very specific buyer.

 Kelly Blue Book Instant Cash Offer#